codeforcroatia/Countdown-CodeAcross/README.md

-Countdown-to-the-Summit
+Countdown to the CodeAcross
 =======================

-A countdown to the 2014 Code for America Summit
+A countdown to the CodeAcross Croatia 2015